firepress-org/FirePress_Vapor/README.md

 ## License

-- This git repo is under the **GNU** license information.
-[Find it here](https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE).
+- This fork is under the **GNU** license.
+Details at https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE
-- The sethlilly software, is under the **MIT** license.
+- This theme is under the **MIT** license.
 Details at https://github.com/sethlilly/Vapor/blob/master/LICENSE

 ## FirePress Hosting